National Assembly · Afternoon Sitting

 Yes, on the same issue?

-Hon.
-Mugambi Rindikiri (Buuri, UDA)
+Mugambi Murwithania Rindikiri

 Thank you, Hon.
 Speaker.
 Let me contribute to this issue of standards among our education institutions, more so in the boarding primary and secondary schools.
 One of the problems I have encountered is the lack of a clear standard to qualify institutions to operate boarding schools or the basic minimum requirements that the Ministry is looking for to allow the operation of a boarding school.
 First…